xcart/xcart-docs/_pages/kb_en/sales_channels/adding_products_to_cart_via_url.md

 In the example URL above, 12345 is the product ID.
 Copy and paste it into your hand-crafted link.

+{% note info %}
+For products with variants it's recommended to use the {% link "Buy Button" ref_TEiIdZZc %} addon to generate a link on a particular product variant to be added to cart.
+{% endnote %}

 _Related pages:_